cmd-stream/cmd-stream-go/README.md

 When multiple goroutines are sending commands, randomizing retry intervals helps prevent server overload caused by a large number of simultaneous requests.

+An example of using the "reconnect" client can be found [here](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/reconnect).

 # Server
 The server initializes the connection to the client by sending system data:
 `ServerInfo` and `ServerSettings`.
 Using `ServerInfo`, the client can